rdbeach/JsonQuery/README.md

 The JSON string must start with braces {}.

-TODO: Thinking about adding search functions, bulk add functions, and more advanced query traversal methods.
+TODO: Need to improve the parsing of the json queries.
+It is not ready to handle arbitrary queries.
+Thinking about adding search functions, bulk add functions, and more advanced query traversal methods.
 Any ideas?
 Suggestions?

 The aim here is convenience and flexibiliy, and to give the Java manipulation a "Javascript like feel".
 I have not tested the performance.